 The image below shows two standard-size vintage Nintendo playing card sets.
-At least, that is what they look like on first glance.
+At least, that's what they look like at first glance.
 The style of the plastic case and sleeve dates them around the first half of the 1960s.

 But when we remove the sleeves, we see that there is actually more to this; these are no standard packs of cards at all.

 Each of the cases contains a gold-coloured metal key-ring, presented in a purple velvet bed.

 The first key-ring is a small metal case with a cut-out in the shape of one of four card symbols (hearts, clubs, spades and diamonds) on each of the sides.
 Through these openings, you can see a miniature pack of cards that is stored inside.

 To convey just how small this item is, I have included a Japanese 100 yen piece and US quarter in some the pictures below.

 The key-ring case has a little door with a little hinge.
 It is really well made and the door closes with a nice 'click'.